Mean-Motion Resonances With Interfering Density Waves: Conclusion

-{We have designed a set of hydrodynamical simulations to verify the analytical predictions.
-The simulations are also intrinsically two-dimensional, so that another smoothing scale $\epsilon$ is introduced in the gravitational potential following common practise in the literature of disk simulations.
-Interestingly, the analytical theory with this smoothing scheme predicts to a negative backreaction torque with a different magnitude.
-We perform a first simulation with a pair of planets following prescribed motion either in the MMR state or the out-of-resonance state, and measure the corresponding disk gravitational force on the planets.
-We also perform separate hydrodynamical simulations with either the outer planet or inner planet alone, but with orbital parameters the same as in the first simulation , and measure the disk backreaction.
+We have designed a set of hydrodynamical simulations to verify the analytical predictions.
+The simulations are also intrinsically two-dimensional, so that another smoothing scale $\epsilon$ is introduced in the gravitational potential following common practise in the literature of disc simulations.
+Interestingly, the analytical theory with this smoothing scheme predicts a different torque.
+We perform a first simulation with a pair of planets following prescribed motion either in the 2:1 and 3:2 MMR state or the out-of-resonance state, and measure the corresponding disc gravitational force on the planets.
+We also perform separate hydrodynamical simulations with either the outer planet or inner planet alone, but with orbital parameters the same as in the first simulation , and measure the disc backreaction.
 In this way we can subtract the torques and obtain the additional torque due to the coupling between the inner planet and the density waves generated by the outer planet.
 We find that indeed the additional torque is mainly produced in the inner Lindblad resonance which is close to the orbit of the inner planet, with total value being $\sim -2.9\times 10^{-8}$ in code unit.
-Notice that the analytical theory predicts a torque $\sim -6.6\times 10^{-8}$, which is roughly consistent with the numerical values.
-Other signatures of the interference torque, i.e. the radius of location, the eccentricity dependence, the $Q$ dependence are all consistent with the analytical theory.
+Notice that the analytical theory predicts a negative torque which is roughly consistent with the numerical values.
+Other signatures of the interference torque, i.e. the radius of location, the eccentricity and mass dependencies, the $Q$ dependence are all consistent with the analytical theory.
 Because the sign of the torque depends on the smoothing scheme as discussed earlier, it is clear that the actual torque sensitively depends on the detailed three-dimension gas structure in the co-rotation regime of the inner planet.
 In the future, we plan to perform a study in the three-dimensional scenario both with the analytical theory and numerical simulations to resolve the discrepancy.
-We have introduced an effective $\tau_0$ which can be both positive and negative (corresponding to positive and negative torques respectively) in the discussion of orbital dynamics in Sec.~\ref{sec:mod} and Sec.~\ref{sec:ob}.}
+We have introduced an effective $\tau_0$ which can be both positive and negative (corresponding to positive and negative torques respectively) in the discussion of orbital dynamics in Sec.~\ref{sec:mod} and Sec.~\ref{sec:ob}.